mwitasse/caddy-custom-builds/README.md

 To generate a Netcup API token follow the steps from the [Netcup API docs](https://helpcenter.netcup.com/en/wiki/general/our-api).
 Use the `NETCUP_CUSTOMER_NUMBER`, `NETCUP_API_KEY` and `NETCUP_API_PASSWORD` environment variables in the Docker Compose/Run and `Caddyfile` configuration.

-#### Creating API Tokens for Other DNS Providers

-The process to generate API tokens for the rest of the DNS providers is similar to the Cloudflare, DuckDNS and Netcup ones.
-Please refer to the respective DNS provider's documentation for additional details.

 ### Cloudflare IPs

 To restrict access to your server only to Cloudflare's IP ranges, add the [trusted_proxies](https://caddyserver.com/docs/caddyfile/options#trusted-proxies) directive to the [global options](https://caddyserver.com/docs/caddyfile/options), under servers, in your `Caddyfile`.
 For additional details, refer to [trusted_proxies/cloudflare](https://caddyserver.com/docs/json/apps/http/servers/trusted_proxies/cloudflare/) documentation and [WeidiDeng/caddy-cloudflare-ip](https://github.com/WeidiDeng/caddy-cloudflare-ip) repository.